-- (a) A work schedule shall be posted two weeks in advance on the Employer's bulletin board for the information of all scheduled employees.
-The work schedule shall contain the following information:

-- employee's name

-- days off

-- start time and end time

-- (b) It is the Employer's responsibility to keep the work schedule up to date and to ensure that any changes are clearly noted and legible and that affected employees are advised of any changes.
+- (a) A work schedule shall be electronically available to each employee and posted two weeks in advance on the Employer's bulletin board for the information of all scheduled employees.
+The work schedule shall contain the following information: - employee's name - days off - start time and end time - (b) It is the Employer's responsibility to keep the work schedule up to date and to ensure that any changes are clearly noted and legible and that affected employees are advised of any changes.
 The employee must have some form of answering device for taking messages. - (c) The designated shop steward will be given a copy of each original schedule and any changes upon request.